adrianosela/spoof/README.md

 ### Wireshark:

-Example using my own host as the victim, with my LAN's broadcast as the network address.
+> example using my own host as the victim, with my LAN's broadcast as the network address:

 ![](.media/run.gif)